Australia PR

 This assessment verifies that your qualifications and work experience meet Australian standards.
 It is mandatory for most skilled visa applications and must be conducted by the relevant assessing authority for your occupation.

-Step 3: Take an English proficiency test and achieve the required score.
+Step 3: Complete an English proficiency test

 Demonstrating competent English language skills through tests like IELTS or PTE is essential to meet visa requirements and improve your points score on the points test.

-Step 4: Submit an Expression of Interest (EOI) through SkillSelect.
+Step 4: Submit an Expression of Interest (EOI)

 An EOI is an online application where you express your interest in applying for permanent residency.
 It includes details about your skills, qualifications, and experience and allows Australian authorities to assess your eligibility.

-Step 5: Receive an invitation to apply for PR.
+Step 5: Receive an invitation to apply for PR

 If your EOI meets the criteria and there are available places, you will be invited to lodge a formal application for permanent residency.